Alexander Volkanovski: Volkanovski vs. The Korean Zombie

 Volkanovski was scheduled to face Max Holloway for a third time on 5 March 2022, at UFC 272.
 However, a day after the announcement, Holloway was forced to pull from the event due to injury.
 Holloway was replaced by Chan Sung Jung and the title bout was moved to UFC 273 on 9 April 2022.
 After knocking Jung down multiple times, Volkanovski won the fight via TKO in the fourth round.
 The win earned him the Performance of the Night award.
 The fight also earned him second place in the Crypto.com "Fan Bonus of the Night" award.

 Volkanovski vs. Holloway 3

 The trilogy bout against Holloway was rescheduled at UFC 276 on 2 July 2022.
 Volkanovski won the bout via unanimous decision, with all three judges scoring the fight 50–45.
 This win earned him the Crypto.com Fan Bonus of the Night second-place award, which paid the bitcoin equivalent of US$20,000.

 Volkanovski vs. Makhachev

 Volkanovski moved up a weight class to challenge Islam Makhachev for the UFC Lightweight Championship on 12 February 2023 at UFC 284.
-He lost the fight via unanimous decision.
+He lost the closely contested fight via unanimous decision.
 This fight earned him the Fight of the Night award.